 - Surgeons with specialized expertise in hepatobiliary (liver and bile duct) surgery

-- Specialized transplant hepatologists (liver specialists) who manage patients’ liver failure before transplantation and offer new treatments for hepatitis C and hepatitis C recurrence.
+- A team of specialized transplant hepatologists (liver specialists) who manage patients’ liver failure before transplantation and offer new treatments for hepatitis C and hepatitis C recurrence.
 Learn more about advances in hepatitis C treatment.

 - Gastroenterologists (physicians who specialize in treating the digestive system, including the liver) with experience in diagnosing and treating liver disease